Bart-Developer/Bart-Developer/README.md

 In my repository you will find several projects that I have in which I worked with different technologies.

+In them you will see in the README files a small introduction to the projects, as well as what is necessary for you to use them locally.

 If you are here it is because you surely saw my CV, I tell you that I am looking for my first company to contribute all my knowledge and learn from it!

 I am a person who likes computer science a lot, from the age of 11 I started using my first computer with windows 3.1 (remember it?), If the one that was executed with commands in the ms-dos xD.